safespring/web/content/en/services/stakater.md

 ---
-title: "Stakater Kubernetes & OpenShift"
+title: "Managed Kubernetes and OpenShift by Stakater on Safespring"
 language: "en"
 date: 2024-01-01
 draft: false